 You can also take the colour test, which seems to be loosely based on The Primary Colours® Model, which is a popular leadership profiling test.

 You may read your profile and think it’s a load of codswallop.
-If that happens, then you’ve wasted 15 minutes of your life that you won’t get back, but you can just dismiss your result.
-I do, however, think that these tests are worth exploring, as I think they can help you identify things within yourself and others.
+If that happens, then you’ve wasted 15 minutes, but you can just dismiss your result and move on.
+I do, however, think that these assessments are worth exploring, because they can help you identify things within yourself and others.
 The result may help you when you’re making a decision, struggling to communicate, or battling with an element of your personality.

-I am a particular fan of the Myers Briggs concept and feel that my result is true of my personality.
+When it comes to psychological profiling I am a particular fan of the Myers Briggs concept and feel that my result is true of my personality.
 My result has also helped me when I’ve struggled with a particular situation, or person.
-So whilst I wouldn’t base my life on the results that come from these personality profiling tests, I do think they’re worthwhile.
+So whilst I wouldn’t base my life on the results that come from these personality profiling tests, I do think they’re worthwhile, so I would always be happy to fill in a new one.
 It’s an interesting, free exercise and at the very least, it’s a talking point!